Santaji Ghorpade: Death

 An imperial order from Aurangzeb to pursue Santaji was given to Hamiddudin Khan Bahadur.
 Khan fought with him and recovered some of the elephants of Qasim Khan, which Santaji had looted earlier.
 Then Khan was ordered to return to the court, leaving some of his officers to accompany Bidar Bakht, who had been ordered to chase Santaji.
 Several fights occurred, however Santaji's plunder against Mughal camps still continued.

-On the way to Jinji, Santaji had a fight with Dhanaji Jadhav, who was conveying Rajaram to Jinji, on account of an old quarrel.
+On the way to Gingee, Santaji had a fight with Dhanaji Jadhav, who was conveying Rajaram to Jinji, on account of an old quarrel.
 Santaji triumphed, and captured Amrit Rao, brother-in-law of Nagoji Mane and trampled him by an elephant.
 Santaji also captured Rajaram, but Dhanaji escaped.
 The next day Santaji tied his hands and apologised Rajaram for his rudeness.
 Then he conducted Rajaram to Jinji.
 Zulfiqar Khan Bahadur was ordered to besiege the fort.
 The fort was captured but Santaji escaped with Rajaram and went towards Satara to fight with Dhanaji, who was there.
 In this battle, Dhanaji triumphed.
 Mane Brothers and Dhanaji decided to abduct Santaji.
 But, Santaji fled from the field with only a few men to the zammdari of Nagoji, with whom he sought refuge.
 Nagoji gave him shelter in his house, but his wife, whose brother had been killed by Santaji, urged her husband and another brother not to let Santaji go away alive.
 Nagoji dismissed, but his wife's brother went in pursuit, seeking for an opportunity to kill Santaji.
-By this time, Aurangzeb issued an imperial order to Ghaziuddin khan Feroz Jung to pursue Santaji.
+By this time, Aurangzeb issued an imperial order to Ghazi ud-Din Khan Feroze Jung I to pursue Santaji.
 The troops of Bidar Bhakt and Hamiddudin Khan were placed under his command.
 Mane and Dhanaji were trying to subjugate Santaji and all his members back to the Maratha Empire by forgetting all the past fights they had.
 As, Santaji was not ready to do so.
 Mane with His Brother in law decided to execute Santaji.

 At the time Santaji was bathing in a dense forest near karkhel in Maharashtra.
 Two forces emerged and tried and one of them killed him on finding him alone.
 Santaji was killed either by Ghaziuddin Khan's forces or was killed by Mane's brother-in-law.
 At last, his head was sent to the Emperor by Ghaziuddin Khan.